spacether/pycalculix/README.md

 Wing IDE:
 	http://wingware.com/downloads/wingide-101

-## Developer notes to self

-1.0.0 will
+## Change Log

+### 0.9.4
-- remove gmsh and calculix
+- removed gmsh and calculix
-- the license will be converted to a permissive user version
-- moves dist and documentation building into make file make_dist, make_doc, and clean_examples should be rolled in  to a make file or a command script
+- moved dist and documentation building and example cleanup into make file

-## Version Updates
+- changed the license to Apache 2.0

 ### 0.9.3
 - ADDED: multiple parts with contacts